 This is part 3 of a series on why social features are beneficial for apps.
 We’ve covered how an in-app chat and an activity feed adds value to your app.
 In this post, we’re going to talk about social push notifications.

-In a fast moving digital environment, there are two things that mobile users will continue to have for a long time – their need to socialise and the need to stay on top of everything they are interested in.
-While their need to socialise is catered to by in-app chats and activities as mentioned before, it is important to look into their other need.
+In a fast-moving digital environment, there are two things that mobile users will continue to have for a long time – their need to socialize and the need to stay on top of everything they are interested in.
+While their need to socialize is catered to by in-app chats and activities as mentioned before, it is important to look into their other need.

 As an app, mostly all interaction with the user is based around updates or new features.
 While we don’t say that’s not good, but what about all the activity that happens in the app when the user is not on it?
 Wouldn’t he really want to know what his friends are up to in an app or which level in a game has the competition reached while he goes through his daily tasks?

 This is where the social push notifications come in.